North Leominster station: Garage

 Beginning in 2007, the Montachusett Regional Transit Authority and Montachusett Regional Planning Commission began planning for an expansion of parking capacity.
 Construction began in March 2012 on a three-story garage which will provide 340 parking spaces.
 The $7.7 million project, which was funded by the FTA through earmarks and formula funding, includes a covered busway and charging stations for electric cars.
 Originally to be completed in August 2013, the garage was delayed due to high summer heat which prevented pouring concrete.
 The garage was dedicated on November 1, 2013, but it was not yet completed.
 After five months of delays caused by the contractor's financial problems, the garage opened on May 20, 2014.

 Construction of full-length high-level accessible platforms was considered as part of the project, but the platforms would have cost an additional $18 million and created clearance issues with passing Pan Am freight trains.
 The freight trains, which are slightly wider than standard passenger cars, frequently impact the mini-high platforms and would cause severe damage to full-length platforms.

+On September 11, 2023, flash floods in Leominster washed out an embankment at the former North Leominster station site.
+Service between Shirley and Wachusett was replaced with buses until September 19.